My Father’s Shadow: Akinola Davies Jr.’s Emotional Tale of a Family Reunion in Nigeria (Cannes 2025 Highlights)

 My Oscar Book:

-But this journey takes place during the 1993 Nigerian election crisis, a time of historical upheaval and political unrest–and change.
+The journey takes place during the 1993 Nigerian election crisis, a time of historical upheaval and political unrest, signaling potential change.

 “We are so excited to see the journey of this film unfold and for the film to resonate with audiences,” said the filmmaking team in a statement.
 “It is a film that is at once intimate and epic.
 Films open minds and build understanding, bringing different perspectives and experiences from all over the globe to the screen.
 We are so proud to be telling this Nigerian story and to sit alongside others in the international feature category that curate local to global stories, creating a diversity of storytelling that thrives through the power of collaboration.”